 Where is the Isle of Skye?

-Skye is the largest islands in the Inner Hebrides (North West of Glasgow)
+Skye is the largest island in the Inner Hebrides (North West of Glasgow)

-Reached able by ferry from Oban or by car.
-It is a 4h drive non stop from Glasgow to the Bridge.
+Reachable by ferry from Oban or by car.
+It is a 4h drive nonstop from Glasgow to the Bridge.

 Why visit the Isle of Skye?

 No surprise here.
-The isle of Skye is considered on of the most beautiful islands in the world.
+The isle of Skye is considered one of the most beautiful islands in the world.
 And it deserves its spot as one of the top Scotland tourism destinations.

-The island as a mountainous venter and rocky slopes.
-The landscapes are quite dramatic and surprisingly varied considering it is an island.
+The island has a mountainous center and rocky slopes.
+The landscapes are quite dramatic and surprisingly varied, considering it is an island.
 Here it is all about nature.

 Highlights of the Isle of Skye

 There are many 'classics' to visit on the isle of Skye and, if you need info, they are included in my full list and map of things to do on Skye Island.
 But my favorites are not among them.

 - Fairy Glen is a small area off the beaten track where you find a miniature loch, small conic hills and miniature mountains.
 It really feels like fairies could be appearing.